asadlion21/uft-ca/Unit 1 - Excel/Homework/Instructions/README.md

 ## Submission

-* To submit your homework, upload the solution and files to a GitHub repo, Dropbox, or Google Drive and submit the link to <https://bootcampspot.com/>.
+* To submit your homework, upload the solution and files to a GitHub repo and submit the link to <https://bootcampspot.com/>.

 ## Employer-Ready Criteria